 In my previous post, I looked at the uneasiness many investors have about bonds when interest rates are poised to go up.
-Some readers of this blog and others (see this discussion on Financial Webring Forum) have argued that this discomfort can be alleviated by buying individual bonds rather than index funds or ETFs.
+Some readers have argued that this discomfort can be alleviated by buying individual bonds rather than index funds or ETFs.
 Let’s look at whether their arguments hold up.

 Individual bonds do offer benefits: you know precisely how much interest you’ll be paid, and how much you’ll receive when the bond matures.
 The payouts from bond funds, by contrast, aren’t known in advance, and funds never mature.
 This can make planning difficult for those who rely on their bond portfolio for current income, or those who need a specified amount of money on a certain date in the future.
 No quibbles with that.